surzycki/recipes/PROMPTS.md

 becomes:
 Blend @tomatoes{3} with @onion{1/2}, @garlic clove{1}, @cumin seed{1/2%tsp}, @chicken_bullion{2%tsp}, @salt{1%tsp} and water until is 4 cups total

-do not put an underscore it things like:
+do not put an underscore in ANY ingredient like:

 6 garlic cloves = @garlic cloves{6}
+1/2 cup of pinto beans = @pinto beans{1/2%cups}

 Here is the recipe to convert: